jymeraz/Intro-to-Java/README.md

 Files: Play madlib based on a madlib.txt file.
 Allow user to input appropriate (noun, verb, adjective...) values for each of the empty spaces.

+FilesPractice: Verify that the user is inputting the correct type.

 Lab1Introduction: Introductory lab focusing on learning how to write print statements.

 Loops: Using for-loops, while-loops, and switch statements, allow the user to print repetitive lyrics.